pilcrowonpaper/pilcrow/src/posts/astro.md

 ## `.astro` files

 `.astro` files aren't just for representing pages; they're components too.
-That means you can import them as components and pass props and children like any other JS component.
+That means you can import them as components and pass props and children like any other component system.

 ```astro
 ---